Romanov Tercentenary: Symbolism

-The communion between the Tsar and his Orthodox subjects was the central theme of the celebrations.
-Central to this was the cult of Russian peasant Ivan Susanin, which was to show that the 'simple' Russian people loved the Tsar.
+The communion between the tsar and his Orthodox subjects was the central theme of the celebrations.
+Central to this was the cult of Russian peasant Ivan Susanin, which was to show that the 'simple' Russian people loved the tsar.
 Susanin had lived on the Kostroma Romanov estate, and according to legend he misled the Poles looking to kill Mikhail Romanov on the eve of his ascension to the throne, at the cost of his own life.
 Performances of Glinka's A Life for the Tsar was staged throughout Russia by schools, regiments and amateur companies.
-Pamphlets and the penny press printed the story of Susanin ad nauseam, and one newspaper told how Susanin had showed each and every soldier how to fulfil his oath to the sovereign.
-The image of the seventeenth-century peasant therefore featured prominently in the tercentenary; one example is the Romanov Monument in Kostroma, where a female personification of Russia gave blessings to a kneeled Susanin.
+Pamphlets and the penny press printed the story of Susanin ad nauseam, and one newspaper told how Susanin had shown each and every soldier how to fulfil his oath to the sovereign.
+The image of the seventeenth-century peasant therefore featured prominently in the tercentenary; one example is the Romanov Monument in Kostroma, where a female personification of Russia gave blessings to a kneeling Susanin.
 In Kostroma Nicholas II was presented with a group of peasants from Potemkin who claimed to be descendants of Susanin.

 Jubilee propaganda claimed that the election of the Romanov dynasty in 1613 had been a 'crucial moment of national awakening', and the first real act of the national state of Russia.
 It was said that the entire country had participated in the election, and that through it, the Romanovs had come to embody the will of the people.
 This was reflected among other places in the words of one propagandist who wrote that 'The spirit of Russia is incarnate in her Tsar', 'The Tsar stands to the people as their highest conception of the destiny and ideals of the nation.'
 This in practice meant that Russia and the Romanov dynasty was one and the same, and Nicholas II was presented as Russia incarnate during the anniversary.
 The newspaper Novoe vremia wrote of this saying that 'In every soul there is something Romanov.
 Something from the soul and spirit of the House that has reigned for 300 years.'